cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 Plan for approximately **100MB of disk space per bootstrapped agent**.
 This means that for a server with 5000 hosts, you should have at least 500 GB available on the database partition.

+xfs is strongly recommended as the file system type for the file system mounted on /var/cfengine/state/pg. ext4 can be used as an alternative, but ext3 should be avoided.

 ### Disk speed